iam-kevin/go-errors/README.md

 - `Join(errs ...error) error` - Combine multiple errors
 - `ErrNotImplemented` - Pre-defined "not implemented" error
 - `ErrUnsupported` - Pre-defined "unsupported" error

-## Best Practices

-- Wrap errors when crossing package boundaries
-- Use `Wrapf` for dynamic error messages
-- Use `errors.Is()` and `errors.As()` for error checking
-- Don't wrap errors that are already descriptive